Legal

 4.1 Tor Nodes

 The use of Tor Exit, Tor Relay, and Tor Bridge nodes on our network using our IP address space is strictly prohibited.
-Violation of this policy will lead to the immediate suspension and/or termination of your services and/or client account.
+This restriction prevents abuse complaints, IP reputation damage, and blacklisting of our network resources.
+Violation will lead to the immediate suspension and/or termination of services.

 5. BGP Usage Policy

-BGP (Border Gateway Protocol) services are provided under strict compliance policies to ensure the stability and security of our network and the wider internet.
-Customers utilizing BGP must adhere to the following guidelines:
+BGP services are provided under strict compliance policies to ensure the stability and security of our network and the wider internet.

 5.1 BGP Configuration and Use